awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 # Amazon Elasticsearch Service Configuration API Reference<a name="es-configuration-api"></a>

 This reference describes the actions, data types, and errors in the Amazon Elasticsearch Service Configuration API\.
-The Configuration API is a REST API that you can use to create and configure Amazon ES domains over HTTP\.
+The configuration API is a REST API that you can use to create and configure Amazon ES domains over HTTP\.
 You also can use the AWS CLI and the console to configure Amazon ES domains\.
 For more information, see [Creating and Configuring Amazon ES Domains](es-createupdatedomains.md)\.
 + [Actions](#es-configuration-api-actions)
 + [Data Types](#es-configuration-api-datatypes)
 + [Errors](#es-configuration-api-errors)

 ## Actions<a name="es-configuration-api-actions"></a>

-The following table provides a quick reference to the HTTP method required for each operation for the REST interface to the Amazon Elasticsearch Service Configuration API\.
+The following table provides a quick reference to the HTTP method required for each operation for the REST interface to the Amazon Elasticsearch Service configuration API\.
 The description of each operation also includes the required HTTP method\.

 **Note**
 All configuration service requests must be signed\.
 For more information, see [Signing Amazon Elasticsearch Service Requests](es-ac.md#es-managedomains-signing-service-requests) in this guide and [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.